Breakfast Mediterranean Style

 Not a fan of olives?

 The interesting thing about this recipe is that I loathe olives.
 I don't just mean that I don't like them, I hate them.
 I think you need to be examined by a professional shrink if you enjoy eating olives because they are gross.
-In fact, the very thought of eating olives makes my face do what you are seeing in the photo to the right of this text.
+In fact, the very thought of eating olives makes my face do what you are seeing in the photo above this text.
 And yet, I love them in this breakfast wrap.
 Why?
 I have no idea.
 Their inherent bitter flavor plays perfectly against the bright, citrus taste of the lemon juice and the earthy flavor of the fresh thyme and the fresh taste of the mint.
 Green olives are even better in this pita wrap than black olives are so try both and see which you like best.

 - Prepare the marinade.
 You are going to soak the olives, onion and tomato in a lemon juice marinade that is super easy to prepare but packs a huge punch in the flavor department.
 To make the marinade, simply pour some lemon juce into a small container.
 Make sure it's enough juice to cover the tomato, onion and olives.
 Add in a pinch of thyme, a little salt and some fresh, black pepper and then mix them all together.